 The second hypothesis, that cyber IPA would be significantly associated with low relationship satisfaction and commitment and poor physical and mental health, especially for women and men in more controlling relationships, was expected given previous research that has found both cyber and in-person IPA to be related to poor mental and physical health and low relationship quality (Coker et al., 2002; Fritz et al., 2016; Simmering McDonald, 2012; Weston, 2008).
 Despite some inconsistencies regarding whether men or women are more negatively affected by IPA (Amanor-Boadu et al., 2011; Caldwell et al., 2012; Romito & Grassi, 2007; Sabina & Straus, 2008), it was predicted that both men and women in more abusive and controlling relationships would have low relationship quality and poor health based on previous research (Coker et al., 2002; Johnson & Leone, 2005).
-This is an important hypothesis as research concerning cyber IPA and relationship quality and very few have examined the relation between cyber IPA and health.
+This is an important hypothesis as research concerning cyber IPA is limited, and only one known previous study has examined the relation between cyber IPA and relationship quality and very few have examined the relation between cyber IPA and health.
 This hypothesis was partially supported.